-- The School Board's mortgage financing for the expansion of the building to add to the middle school will require an annual payment of approximately \$164,000 that will be the first obligation for each year's future budgets. - The School is enrolled in the National School Lunch Program which will reimburse the School for some of the cost of the Lunch Program and prevent future loss of revenue. - The School has experienced a slight decrease in federal funding for Title 1 Services. - Employees accepting health, vision, and dental insurance are now required to pay 10% for health, vision and dental coverage.
-More employees are accepting the benefits that are offered and the cost for these benefits is increasing. - Parts of the School have not been renovated or updated since 1997 and future considerations will need to be given to this area of improvement.
+- The School Board's mortgage financing for the expansion of the building to add to the middle school will require an annual payment of approximately \$164,000 that will be the first obligation for each year's future budgets. - The School has experienced a slight decrease in federal funding for Title 1 Services. - Effective September 1, 2022, the School has switched health insurance plans which anticipates a decrease in health insurance costs. - The supply chain issues and increased costs of consumer goods and services continues to put a financial strain on all areas of the budget. - The current rate of inflation is higher than the increase in state funding. - Parts of the School have not been renovated or updated since 1997 and future considerations will need to be given to this area of improvement.
 Parts of the infrastructure, Heating and AC Units, rubber roof on the original building as well as carpets, ceiling tiles, and wall coverings are in need of replacement. - The School has reached its enrollment capacity.
 No growth in student enrollment will eliminate a revenue source without an increase in state aid.
 The School's revenue may experience a plateau or a slight decline due to cuts in state funding.
 The School will have to look for additional sources of revenue.